cdrummey216/whoami/artofliving.md

 # Narrative
 My name is Cullen Drummey and I believe life is good.
 One of my favorite things in my life is a gallon pitcher of water I keep on the inside the refridgerator door.
 What makes the water special is that I put a single bag of jasmine green tea in to each pitcher.
 Eventually, the water takes on the slightest essence of jasmine in flavor and aroma, and it is very pleasant.
 I also love my wife and my two sons very much.
 She is a beautiful and brilliant woman with so much love in her heart.
-My first, Ronan is a great kid.
+My first, Ronan, is a great kid.
 He is two years old and loves tractors and wants a blue truck.
 My second son is due in 5 weeks and I can't wait to meet him.
 I also built a chair last fall (~October 2020) that I really enjoy relaxing and listening to music in.
 I keep the chair in my workshop in a corner set aside on a rug with a boombox, cabinet, and a slice of an oak tree stump.

 However, there was a time in my life when I went by other names.

-**self[]** //dualities of self
+**self[]** //dualities of self 2013-2021

+All listen to music.

 * r00k + root //May/June 2020, strategy with intent
 * ready + raz0r // summer 2020, good with truth
 * wielder + scribe //late summer 2020, power with understanding